Alejogb1/job-board/blog-data/p4-submit-without-description.md

 id: "p4-submit-without-description"
 ---

-Alright so p4 submit without description right Been there done that got the t-shirt and probably a few sleepless nights to go with it This is a classic Perforce problem a real head scratcher for the uninitiated and honestly even for the veteran sometimes Let me tell you about my first rodeo with this one back in oh maybe 2012 working on a ridiculously large game engine project We were using Perforce like it was going out of style which it kinda was back then but thats another story And of course we hit this exact issue people were submitting changes without descriptions just a bunch of changelists with numbers and no context Absolute chaos It was like trying to decipher hieroglyphics after a power surge
+so p4 submit without description right Been there done that got the t-shirt and probably a few sleepless nights to go with it This is a classic Perforce problem a real head scratcher for the uninitiated and honestly even for the veteran sometimes Let me tell you about my first rodeo with this one back in oh maybe 2012 working on a ridiculously large game engine project We were using Perforce like it was going out of style which it kinda was back then but thats another story And of course we hit this exact issue people were submitting changes without descriptions just a bunch of changelists with numbers and no context Absolute chaos It was like trying to decipher hieroglyphics after a power surge

-So the problem is that p4 submit doesnt *force* a description It's like a suggestion box that's never actually read You can totally submit a changelist with a blank description and the system just shrugs and says "okay sure" This is a recipe for disaster in any team bigger than like two people It makes code reviews impossible finding bugs is a nightmare and trying to trace the history of a change is like navigating a maze blindfolded
+So the problem is that p4 submit doesnt *force* a description It's like a suggestion box that's never actually read You can totally submit a changelist with a blank description and the system just shrugs and says " sure" This is a recipe for disaster in any team bigger than like two people It makes code reviews impossible finding bugs is a nightmare and trying to trace the history of a change is like navigating a maze blindfolded

 The root cause usually comes down to a few things either the developers are lazy in a hurry or just not aware of the importance of a good description Or sometimes its because the p4 client is set up poorly and doesnt nudge them in the right direction Which happened way too often with me